Freshmen orientation is for parents, too.

 - Takes required online placement tests.

-- Reviews any other orientation requirements for his particular major.
+- Reviews any other orientation requirements for their particular major.

-By doing all this beforehand, your teen will experience fewer problems creating his class schedule.
+By doing all this beforehand, your teen will experience fewer problems creating their class schedule.

 Take notice while on campus Now that you know this is the college your student will attend in the fall, you should look around more closely.